SATVILab/projr/tests/testthat/project_structure/DELETE-AFTER-DOING.md

   - These paths are referred to with the following syntax:
     - `projr_dir_get("<directory_label>)`, e.g. `projr_dir_get("data_raw")` returns `inst/extdata` by default.
   - Such paths may be system-dependent.
-    - The first set, under `directories-default`, specifies the default directories.
+    - The first set, under `directories`, specifies the default directories.
 If you are happy with them, then you don't need to do anything further.
     - However, paths are allowed to system, i.e they may be differ from your computer to another person's, or your local computer to a remote.
       - There are several scenarios in which this is convenient, for example:
         - The code is to be run in an high-performance computinge environment (HPC), which stores large data in a folder outside the user's home directory, e.g. `/scratch/$USER`.